 Most people already have a first aid kit on hand, but if you don’t, now’s the time to invest in one, be it a small everyday carry kit, car emergency kit, or a fully stocked backwoods medical backpack.
 A little bit of antiseptic can be absolutely life-saving, and it’s inexpensive to buy ahead of time.

 Beyond first aid, basic medications are essential.
 Make sure you have access to things like Tylenol, ibuprofen, allergy medication, cough, and cold essentials, and other basic medicines your family might need.

 Most of the causes of death 100 years ago are now readily prevented with antibiotics, but what happens if you can’t get to the emergency room?
 There is one company that prescribes emergency antibiotics for anyone hoping to prepare in advance.
 A single kit comes with a full course of the five most common types of antibiotics, as well as a book explaining their use.

-Regardless of the emergency, you’d most likely be better off with one of these in your back closet for security.
+Regardless of the emergency, you’d most likely be better off with one of these (or maybe one of these) in your back closet for security.
 If that’s not an option where you live, consider Air rifles or crossbows, which are less regulated.

 All three are good options not only for security but also for stocking your freezer and supplementing your emergency food supply.

 Looking for more preparedness resources to ensure your family has what they need before the next emergency?

 - Survival Gardening: Our Real Life Dry Run